santosh-narvekar/EXCEL-SALES-DASHBOARD/README.md

 This KPI-Based Regional-Revenue dashboard built in excel helps the coo  to easily track the overall state per every region.

 # Project Need & Goal:
-The COO Had a monthly call with the Regional Sales Manager, but they were presenting their data in a different way and it was impossible to follow.
+The COO OF Maven Toys(A Small Toy Store Chain in the US) Had a monthly call with the Regional Sales Manager, but they were presenting their data in a different way and it was impossible to follow.
 So, we build a dashboard that helps with filtering by region, track monthly revenue trends and help them compare performance year-over-year and also helping them compare performance across stores for every region and identifying which specific products drove the biggest gains and losses in that region